· Legal · 9 min read

-The question of legality is often the first thing couples ask when considering an online wedding: “Will it actually count?”
-The answer is a resounding yes—when your ceremony is conducted through Vowed and Clear with the right paperwork and our legally authorized Utah officiants, your online marriage is 100% legally recognized in all 50 states, no strings attached.
+“Will it actually count?” is the first thing couples ask about getting married online, and when your ceremony is conducted through Vowed and Clear with the right paperwork and our legally authorized Utah officiants, the answer is a resounding yes, no strings attached.

 Marriage laws in the U.S. are governed by each state, and they don’t all operate the same way.
 Some states have fully embraced online marriage, while others still require in-person elements.
 Some states allow remote ceremonies, others require physical presence, and the rules around witnesses, officiants, and filing procedures vary widely.